Seven Lucky Charms

 The final, dream-like sequence is an exploration of a river bottom filled with extinct, prehistoric skeletons.
 The subtitled text testifies to the inescapable continuum of abuse against the female gender, whether physical, emotional, cultural, or psychological.

-This films played at many international and national festivals and won several awards:
+This film has screened at many international and domestic festivals and theatrical venues, and it has won several awards:

 Student Academy Award, Experimental Category, Silver medal